gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 ### Heatgrid

-- `data`: A DataFrame.
+- `data:` A DataFrame.
-- `row`: Columns name from data which will be get treated as `row` in heatgrid.
+- `row:` Columns name from data which will be get treated as `row` in heatgrid.
-- `column`: Columns name from data which will be get treated as `column` in heatgrid.
+- `column:` Columns name from data which will be get treated as `column` in heatgrid.
-- `column-order`: optional, list of unique values(from heatgrid column from data).
+- `column-order:` optional, list of unique values(from heatgrid column from data).
 In the same order columns will get created in heatmap.
 Accepts `function: python expresion under` as well.
-- `row-order`: optional, same like `column-order` but for rows.
+- `row-order:` optional, same like `column-order` but for rows.
-- `value`: Columns name from data to show for each cell heatgrid.
+- `value:` Columns name from data to show for each cell heatgrid.
-- `text`:
+- `text:`
     - `false` is the default.
 It does not show any text
     - `true`, shows the `value` column
     - `{function: data['label']}` shows custom text from the `label` column
     - `{function: module.method(data, handler)}` can be any function/expression using `data` which is the row, and `handler` `data` (which is the row) and `handler`.
-- `left-margin`: In percentage(0-1) of total width of shape.
+- `left-margin:` In percentage(0-1) of total width of shape.
 Left margin from the shape from where heatgrid will start populating.
-- `cell-width`: Width of each cell.
+- `cell-width:` Width of each cell.
 Default based on columns width of shape will defined.
-- `cell-height`: Height of each cell.
+- `cell-height:` Height of each cell.
 Default based on number of rows height of shape will defined.
-- `na-text`: Treat `NA` values text representation.
+- `na-text:` Treat `NA` values text representation.
-- `na-color`: Cell color for `NA` values.
+- `na-color:` Cell color for `NA` values.
-- `style`: optional `dict`, to apply css properties.
+- `style:` optional `dict`, to apply css properties.
-- `style.padding`: Dict like object or int.
+- `style.padding:` Dict like object or int.
 Default 5px(left, right, top, bottom).
   If `style: {padding: 10}` will set the padding (left, right, top, bottom) as 10px.
   `style: {padding: {left: .., right: .., top: .., bottom: ..}}`
   accept raw `int` value in pixels or a `function: python expression`.